Coffee bean: Distribution

-Brazil produces about 45% of the world's total coffee exports, with most grown in Brazil.
-The United States imports more coffee than any other nation.
-As of 2015, Americans consumed approximately 400 million cups of coffee per day, making the United States the leading consumer of coffee in the world.
+Brazil produces about 45% of the world's total coffee exports.

-Coffee plants grow within a defined area between the Tropics of Cancer and Capricorn, termed the bean belt or coffee belt.
+Coffee plants grow within a defined area between the tropics of Cancer and Capricorn, termed the bean belt or coffee belt.

 Etymology

-The Oxford English Dictionary suggests that the European languages generally appear to have gotten the name from Turkish kahveh, about 1600, perhaps through Italian caffè.
+The Oxford English Dictionary suggests that the European languages generally appear to have adopted the name from Turkish kahveh, about 1600, perhaps through Italian caffè.
 Arab qahwah, in Turkish pronounced kahveh, the name of the infusion or beverage; said by Arab lexicographers to have originally meant "wine" or some type of wine, and to be a derivative of a verb-root qahiya "to have no appetite".
 Another common theory is that the name derives from Kaffa Province, Ethiopia, where the species may have originated.

 Coffee plant

 The coffee tree averages from 5–10 m in height.
 As the tree gets older, it produces less fruit and slowly loses any pest- and disease-resistance.
+The coffee beans come from the seeds which contained in fruits from trees and shrubs naturally grown in African forests.
+Humans produce coffee by roasting, grinding and brewing the green coffee beans.

-Coffee plants are often grown in rows metres/feet apart (depending on the desired density chosen by the farmer).
+Coffee plants are often grown in rows spaced apart depending on the desired density chosen by the farmer.
 Some farmers plant other trees, such as shade trees or other cash-crop trees, such as orange trees around them or plant the coffee on the sides of hills, because they need specific conditions to flourish.
 Ideally, Arabica coffee beans are grown at temperatures between 15 and 24 C and Robusta between 24 and 30 C and receive between 500 and 3000 mm of rainfall per year.
 More rain is needed at the beginning of the season when the fruit is developing and less later in the season as it ripens.

 Two lesser known species grown for consumption are Coffea liberica and Coffea racemosa.